php-fig/fig-standards/bylaws/004-psr-workflow.md

 The goal of the Pre-Draft stage is to determine whether a majority of the PHP-FIG is interested in publishing a PSR for a proposed concept.

-The author(s) can work on the proposal anywhere they like, do whatever they like and come up with any ideas they feel are within the scope of the PHP-FIG.
+Interested parties may discuss a possible proposal, including possible implementations, by whatever means they feel is appropriate.
+That includes informal discussion on the PHP-FIG mailing list or IRC channel of whether or not the idea has merit and is within the scope of PHP-FIG's goals.

-Once the proposal is considered ready by the author(s), it must be published in a fork of the [official PHP-FIG "fig-standards" repo][repo].
+Once those parties have determined to move forward, they must select an Editor and prepare a proposal document.
+The proposal must be published in a fork of the [official PHP-FIG "fig-standards" repo][repo].
 The content of the proposal must be placed inside the `/proposed` folder with a simple filename such as "autoload.md".
 Along with this document must be a meta document with a suffix of "-meta" before the extension (e.g. "autoload-meta.md").
 GitHub Markdown formatting must be used for both documents.
 No PSR number is assigned to the proposal at this point.

+The Editor must then locate two voting members to sponsor the proposal, one of whom agrees to be the Coordinator.
+The Editor, Sponsors, and existing additional Contributors if any form the working group for the proposal.

+The proposal is NOT required to be fully developed at this point, although that is permitted.
+At minimum, it must include a statement of the problem to be solved and basic information on the general approach to be taken.
+Further revision and expansion is expected during the Draft phase.

-With both the proposal and the meta document in the proposed folder, the author(s) must find their sponsors, one of which must become the coordinator.
-The coordinator must initiate an entrance vote to enquire whether the members of PHP-FIG are generally interested in publishing a PSR for the proposed subject, even if they disagree with the details of the proposal.
+The Coordinator must initiate an entrance vote to enquire whether the members of PHP-FIG are generally interested in publishing a PSR for the proposed subject, even if they disagree with the details of the proposal.
 The coordinator must announce th vote on the Mailing List in a thread titled "[VOTE][Entrance] Title of the proposal".
 The vote must adhere to [the voting protocol][voting].

 If the vote passes, the proposal officially enters Draft stage.
 The proposal receives a PSR number auto-incremented from the last PSR in the `/accepted` folder of the [official PHP-FIG "fig-standards" repo][repo].

-The author(s) may continue to work on the proposal during the complete voting period.
+The working group may continue to work on the proposal during the complete voting period.

 ### 2.2 Draft